 Update: This project is now hosted at my [GitHub account].

 While I am a huge fan of Zend Framework, I miss having the code generation that is bundled with other frameworks I use.
 Since my favorite codegen/ORM is from the Qcubed project, I decided to take the Qcubed code generator and customize it for Zend Framework.

 I have recently been working on adding local fonts to my customized version of svg-edit.
 The idea is to have a font selector with several fonts from my local system.
 I have been using the recently released [Google WebFont Loader API] to load font files from my local server into the website.
 Google has made it easier than ever. (note: Google will collect stats from your website if you use this API, just like they do if you use any of their services.)

 Zend Form is extremely powerful, and I love most of the built in validators.
 But some of the validators are overkill for many projects.
 Take the EmailAddress validator for instance.
 I have never worked on a web-form where I wanted 3 error messages to appear if the Email address entered was invalid.
-(To see what I mean, just type in “a@a” for your email address and see what Zend_Validate_EmailAddress displays).
+(To see what I mean, just type in “[email protected]” for your email address and see what Zend_Validate_EmailAddress displays).
 I have seen several questions and complaints about this problem ([Example 1] or [Example 2]) and thought I would offer up my fix.